-Singapore Open Super 500: Mithun, Ashmita register big upsets vs 7th seeds; Sindhu, Prannoy win too
+Singapore Open: Mithun, Ashmita register upset wins vs 7th seeds; Sindhu, Prannoy, Nehwal win too

 Chaliha took an early lead in the second game, leading 7-6.
 But there she won nine points on-the-trot to take the contest away from her higher-ranked Thai opponent, eventually wrapping up the second game 21-11.

-HS Prannoy also got into the winners circle on Wednesday, coming up with a 21-13, 21-16 win over Thailand’s Sitthikom Thammasin.
+Prannoy also got into the winners circle on Wednesday, coming up with a 21-13, 21-16 win over Thailand’s Sitthikom Thammasin.
+The 29-year-old has been one of the form shuttlers on tour, and is back in the top 20 in world rankings.

-Saina Nehwal will be in action later in the day, as she plays compatriot Malvika Bansod, and Sameer Verma will face China’s Ll Shi Feng.
-Parupalli Kashyap has a tough ask against fifth seed Jonatan Christie as well.
+Saina Nehwal also came up with a solid performance against compatriot Malvika Bansod.
+The former world No 1 got one back against Bansod after losing against the youngster at the India Open earlier this year.
+Nehwal had to fight back from deficits in the opening game but eventually won 21-18, 21-14 in 34 minutes.
+A run of five straight points to win the opening game, starting with a 30+ plus shot rally, proved to be a turning point of sorts.

+Parupalli Kashyap had a tough ask against fifth seed Jonatan Christie.
+With Prannoy in the coaching chair, the 2014 CWG gold medallist gave it a good in the second game, pushing Christie for large parts of the game but the Indonesian won 21-14, 21-15 in 37 minutes.

 Chaliha’s next test will be against world No 19 Han Yue of China.
 If she can pull off another upset, a potential all-Indian quarterfinal against Sindhu awaits.
 For her part, Sindhu next faces Thuy Linh Nguyen of Vietnam next.

+Saina Nehwal’s round of 16 opponent is 5th seed He Bing Jiao, who has been in great form on the BWF World Tour.
+Nehwal has won their only previous meeting, back in 2019.
 Manjunath will next face Nhat Nguyen of Ireland, world No 42, in the next round.

+Prannoy will next face third seed (effective top seed) Chou Tien Chen in the round of 16.
+Prannoy trails 2-4 on the H2H but had defeated Chou in straight games recently at the Malaysia Open, winning 12 straight points in the second game to close the match out 21-15, 21-7.

 On day one, Dhruv Kapila-MR Arjun won their opening round doubles match to enter the second round where they will face Goh/Izzuddin on Thursday.
+In women’s doubles, Pooja Dandu and Arathi Sara Sunil received a walkover in the opening round.

+Sameer Verma will face China’s Ll Shi Feng later in the day.

 More to follow